pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 ## Version history

-Users are strongly encouraged to use the current version (1.2.0), which is implemented using a thread pool and which is far more resilient to large workloads than previous versions are.
+Users are strongly encouraged to use the current version (1.2.x), which is implemented using a thread pool and which is far more resilient to large workloads than previous versions are.

 Previous versions are:
+* 1.2.0: functionally the same as version 1.2.1, which is the most recent, except for different default argument values and less complete documentation.
 * 1.1.0: the stable version using detached threads and a monitor to enforce a rough limit on the number of "active" threads at one time.
 * 1.0.0: the initial stable version using a recursive threading routine with